mariaeduardapj/hospital-Mangement-System/README.md

-# 🏥 Hospital Management System
+# 🏥 Hospital Mangement System

 This project is a simplified Hospital Management System designed to manage essential hospital information, including patient and doctor registration and login functionality.
 It serves as a foundational platform for securely accessing and maintaining key data in a healthcare environment.